-A Residential High Consumption Charge as shown in Table 4 applies to the consumption of all residential and multi-residential properties for each kilolitre (kL) of water used during the billing period, above the step threshold.
+A Residential High Consumption Charge as shown in Table 4 applies to consumption at residential and multi-residential properties for each kilolitre (kL) of water used during the billing period, above the step threshold.
 The Residential High Consumption Charge is 150% of the Consumption Charge (rounded).